-Nicolas Tollet is Counsel within Hughes Hubbard.
+Nicolas Tollet is Partner within Hughes Hubbard.
 He joined the firm from Technip, a CAC 40 oil and gas service firm, where he served as Vice President for Compliance and was based between Paris and Rio de Janeiro.

 Nicolas has a decade of experience working on anti-corruption-related matters in a variety of contexts: